Kitchen Fitting Cost

 Labour Costs and Timescales

-Fitting a kitchen would typically be carried out by a single kitchen fitter working alone, but depending on the size and complexity of the job, additional labour and tradespersons may be needed.
+A single kitchen fitter will typically do most of the work, but depending on the size and complexity of the job, additional labour and tradespersons may be needed.

-The following will show you all the labour costs and also the durations of the fitting:
+The following will show you all the labour expenses and also the durations of the fitting:

 | Tradesperson | Average Day Rate (2026) | Typical Time Needed | Estimated Total Cost |